 Make Sure to File Your Wrongful Termination Claim on Time

 If your employer wrongfully terminated you, you will have a limited time to file a wrongful termination lawsuit against your employer.
-While some exceptions to this time limit may apply, you must reach out to an experienced wrongful termination lawyer as soon as possible to ensure you meet all applicable deadlines.
+While some exceptions to this time limit may apply, you must reach out to an experienced wrongful termination lawyer as soon as possible to ensure you meet all applicable deadlines in Massachusetts.

 Your attorney can determine whether you qualify for an exception and complete and file all the required documents on time.